AdobeDocs/commerce-operations.en/help/performance/application-server.md

 1. Use SSH to access your Cloud instance.
 The `project_root/var/log/application-server.log` should contain a new log record for every GraphQL request.

-1. You can also check if Application Server is running by executing the following command:
+1. You can also check if GraphQL Application Server is running by executing the following command:

    ```bash
    ps aux|grep php